zcash/zips/zip-bolt-support.rst

    - ``outCiphertext``: encrypted output note (part 2)
    - ``zkproof``: zero-knowledge proof for the note

-The merchant can initiate closing by posting the initial commitment transaction (in Section 2.3) from establishing the channel that pays the merchant the full balance of the channel with a time lock that allows for customer dispute.
+The merchant can initiate closing by posting the initial closing transaction (in Section 2.3) from establishing the channel that pays the merchant the full balance of the channel with a time lock that allows for customer dispute.
 The merchant can then post a separate standard transaction that moves those funds to a shielded address.

 3. Custom Shielded Tx: Using Z-addresses and Scriptless
 -------------